daos-stack/google-cloud-daos/docs/deploy_daos_cluster_example.md

 ### Create a Pool

-View free NVMe storage.
+View the amount of free NVMe storage.

 ```bash
 sudo dmg storage query usage
 ```

+The output will look different depending on which `terraform.tfvars.*.example` file you copied to create the `terraform.tfvars` file.

-The output looks similar to
+The output will look similar to this

 ```
 Hosts            SCM-Total SCM-Free SCM-Used NVMe-Total NVMe-Free NVMe-Used